GAO23/Calculator-App/README.md

 Feel free to download the apk file and use it to install the app and run it.
 I would be EXTREAMLY flatter and grateful if you find this app to be actually useful :)
+To download and install, just download and install the apk file in my master directory.
+Be sure to allow unknown sources on your android phone first.

 You are also free to pull my source code and modified it or copy and paste it in any way you wish.
 All I ask for in return is that you mention my name in your credit section.
 Have Fun!!!